tiprankstipranks

 Changes in laws or regulations relating to data privacy or data protection, or any actual or perceived failure by us to comply with such laws and regulations, could harm our business.

-We are subject to a variety of United States and international laws, rules, policies and other obligations regarding data protection and security breaches.
+We are subject to a variety of United States and international laws, rules, policies, and other obligations regarding data protection and security breaches.
 Privacy and data security have become significant issues in the United States, Europe, and in many other jurisdictions where we conduct or may in the future conduct our operations.
-For instance, the European Union's General Data Protection Regulation ("GDPR"), many state and federal privacy laws within the United States, and other similar global laws in locations in which we do business govern our global data privacy practices.
 The regulatory framework for the collection, use, safeguarding, sharing, and transfer of information worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
-For example, the California Privacy Rights Act (CPRA), which took effect on January 1, 2023 (with certain provisions of the CPRA having retroactive effect to January 1, 2022), as well as obligations from new privacy laws in Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Montana, New Jersey, Oregon, Tennessee, Texas, Utah and Virginia that have taken or will take effect between 2023 and 2026, may require us to further modify certain of our information practices and could subject us to additional compliance costs and expenses.
+New regulations may require us to further modify certain of our information practices and could subject us to additional compliance costs.
 These laws continue to develop and may be inconsistent from jurisdiction to jurisdiction.
+The adoption of AI technologies is subject to increasing regulatory scrutiny, with emerging laws such as the European Union's AI Act and U.S. initiatives potentially imposing requirements for transparency, bias mitigation, and ethical deployment.
+Compliance with these evolving standards may increase costs, delay product launches, or require significant changes to our technologies.
+AI-related concerns, including data privacy, intellectual property, and cybersecurity, add further complexity, while inconsistent global regulations heighten operational challenges.
 Complying with emerging and changing requirements may be costly and require us to change certain business practices.
 Noncompliance could result in significant fines, penalties, claims, or legal liability.
-Any inability to adequately address privacy and data security concerns or comply with applicable privacy or data security laws, regulations, and policies could result in additional cost and liability to us, damage our reputation, inhibit sales, and harm our business.
+Any inability to adequately address privacy and data security concerns or comply with applicable privacy or data security laws, regulations, and policies could result in additional cost, damage our reputation, inhibit sales, and adversely affect our business, financial condition, and operating results.

 Environmental / Social - Risk 2